hrysakis/d2v_change_detection_tool/README.md

 c.
 Edit config_generic.properties (for generic RDF model usage) or config_diachron.properties file (for DIACHRON model usage) from Config folder.
 This file contains Virtuoso credentials information plus the following properties:
--i)'Dataset_URIs' which denotes namedgraphs associated with the corresponding dataset versions within virtuoso -ii)'Simple_Changes_Folder' denotes the folder which contains the SPARQL update queries for the detection of Simple Changes -iii)'Simple_Changes' denotes the list of considered Simple Changes to be detected
+-i)'Dataset_URIs' which denotes namedgraphs associated with the corresponding dataset versions within virtuoso -ii)'Simple_Changes_Folder' denotes the folder which contains the SPARQL update queries for the detection of Simple Changes.
+This is an essestial step that requires from user to set the actual full file path of this folder, which is by default inside the webapp folder.
+-iii)'Simple_Changes' denotes the list of considered Simple Changes to be detected